What is Traditional Naturopathy and Why is it Beneficial?

 Focuses on healing organ systems and strengthening the constitution

 Researches a case to determine the imbalances of the systems

-works with imbalances of the systems thereby alleviating symptoms
+Works with imbalances of the systems and displayed symptoms

 Complements conventional medical care

 Co-operate with the healing powers of nature.